-- > To configure the WAN: - 1.
-Select ADVANCED > Setup > WAN Setup.
+> To configure the WAN:

+1. Select ADVANCED > Setup > WAN Setup.

 - Configure the following settings: - WAN Preference.
 Select your WAN preference: Auto Detect, Must use DSL WAN, or Must use Ethernet WAN. - Disable Port Scan and DoS Protection.
 DoS protection protects your LAN against denial of service attacks such as Syn flood, Smurf Attack, Ping of Death, Teardrop Attack, UDP Flood, ARP Attack, Spoofing ICMP, Null Scan, and many others.
 This feature should be disabled only in special circumstances. - Default DMZ Server.
 This feature is sometimes helpful when you are playing online games or videoconferencing.
 Be careful when using this feature because it makes the firewall security less effective.
-For more information, see Default DMZ Server on page 50. - Respond to Ping on Internet Port.
+For more information, see Default DMZ Server on page 49. - Respond to Ping on Internet Port.
 If you want the WiFi DSL modem router to respond to a ping from the Internet, select this check box.
 Use this feature only as a diagnostic tool because it allows your WiFi DSL modem router to be discovered.
 Do not select this check box unless you have a specific reason. - MTU Size (in bytes).
 The normal MTU (maximum transmit unit) value for most Ethernet networks is 1500 bytes, or 1492 bytes for PPPoE connections.
 For some ISPs, you might need to reduce the MTU.
 This change is rarely required, and should not be done unless you are sure that it is necessary for your ISP connection.
-See Change the MTU Size on page 51.
+See Change the MTU Size on page 49.

-- Disable IGMP Proxying.
-The IGMP proxying function lets a LAN computer receive the multicast traffic it is interested in from the Internet.
-Select this check box to disable the function if you do not need it. - NAT Filtering.
+- NAT Filtering.
 Network Address Translation (NAT) determines how the WiFi DSL modem router processes inbound traffic.
 Secured NAT provides a secured firewall to protect the computers on the LAN from attacks from the Internet, but might prevent some Internet games, point-to-point applications, or multimedia applications from functioning.
 Open NAT provides a much less secured firewall, but allows almost all Internet applications to function. - Disable SIP ALG.
 Some VoIP applications do not work well with the SIP ALG.
 Selecting this check box to turn off the SIP ALG might help your VoIP devices to create or accept a call through the router. - 3.
 Click Apply.